cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-05-23-unix-command-line-hacks.md

 ## For

-Function that passes input timezone and convert it to a desire time zone.
+Function that passes input timezone and converts it to a desire time zone.
 To use it, run `showtime Europe/Sweden America/La_Habana 11:45`

 {% highlight bash linenos %}
 showtime()